Mission: Leverage the power of community creativity and culture to transform people’s lives.

-We’ve all seen how hope - understood as Goals, Pathways, and Agency - can be transformational!
+We’ve all seen how hope - Goals, Pathways, and Agency - can be transformational!
 And from the science, we know hope is a leading indicator of health and wellbeing.
 (Learn more about Hope Theory)

 That is why hope is a core element of our work at IDEAS xLab - where our artist-led team focuses on leveraging the power of community creativity and culture to transform people's lives in support of a more healthy, just, and hopeful society.

 You can imagine our engagement with communities like a transportation roundabout.
 We know each community is in a unique place in their health journey.
 As a facilitator, capacity builder, and strategic partner, IDEAS xLab can enter at different points along the route to support them through our HEAL Community Approach, using arts and culture interventions to identify priorities and goals for the future, and an action plan for positive change.